Luteal Phase: Symptoms, Causes, And Hormones

 The average luteal phase is 12 to 14 days long, but it can last 10 to 17 days.
 You’ll often read that 14 days is normal.
 This standard is based on a 28-day cycle, but menstrual cycles vary greatly.

-You can determine phase length by tracking your cycle.
+You can determine phase length by tracking your cycle or by using a luteal phase calculator.
 Count the days between ovulation and the first day of your period.
 That is how long your luteal phase is.
 Some tracking methods are:

 - Basal body temperature (BBT) charting